-TLC Screening and Evaluation of Antibacterial Activity of Some Medicinal plants by BioautographyMethod
+Screening and Evaluation of Antibacterial Activity of Some Medicinal plants by BioautographyMethod

 ABSTRACT

-This study aimed to conduct a qualitative detection of the active compounds in Acacia cyanophylla, Phlomissyriaca and Scolymushispanicus plants by TLC method.
-The antibacterial activity for of the aqueous and ethanolic extracts of the aerial parts of the three plants was evaluated using MIC test.
+This study aimed to conduct a qualitative detection of the active compounds in Acacia cyanophylla, Phlomissyriaca and Scolymushispanicus plants by thin layer chromatography (TLC) method.
+The antibacterial activity for of the aqueous and ethanolic extracts of the aerial parts of the three plants was evaluated using minimum inhibitory concentration (MIC) test.
 The active compounds that may be responsible for the antibacterial effect was isolated by direct bioautograph method.
-The results showed that the three plants contained flavonoids, saponin, bitter principles and essential oils by TLC method, and all extracts showed antibacterial activity, but the ethanolic extract of Acacia cyanophylla was the most effective as the MIC values ranged from (0.097-3.125) mg/ml.
+The results showed that the three plants contained flavonoids, saponin, bitter principles and essential oils by TLC method, and all extracts showed antibacterial activity, but the ethanolic extract of Acacia cyanophylla was the most effective as the MIC values ranged from 0.097to 3.125mg/ml.
 Bioautography showed that Escherichia coli was inhibited by most of the separated flavonoids on the TLC plates.
-We concluded that the Acacia cyanophyllaplant has strong antibacterial properties among the selected plants and the flavonoids isolated from this plant play a great role in this.
+The study concluded that the Acacia cyanophyllahas strong antibacterial properties among the selected plants due to the presence of flavonoids.

-Key words:Bioautography, Antimicrobial, Flavonoids,Acacia cyanophylla, Phlomissyriaca, Scolymushispanicus.
+Key words:Bioautography, Antibacterial, Flavonoids,Acacia cyanophylla, Phlomissyriaca, Scolymushispanicus.

 INTRODUCTION